AndrewK-7/Comp472-Assignment1/README.md

 ![Img4](/images/img4.PNG)

 5. To view the output .csv files, navigate to the /results directory and select any of the specific files.
-There is one subdirectory for each of the parts (a through f) as to keep the folder organized.
-The training and testing distribution graphs (images) can also be found within the /results directory as well.
+There is one subdirectory for each of the models (a through f) as to keep the folder organized.
+The training and testing sets' distribution graphs (images) can also be found within the /results directory as well.

 # Contributions:
 * Implementations for the sections "(a) GNB and (b) Base-DT" were done by Andrew K. (40055081)